 Official Import Rules

 Georgia has relatively relaxed pet import rules.
-Requirements: ISO microchip, current rabies vaccination (at least 21 days old), and a government-endorsed veterinary health certificate.
+Core requirements are an ISO microchip, a current rabies vaccination (at least 21 days old), and a government-endorsed veterinary health certificate.
+No import permit is needed for personal pet cats.

 NFA (National Food Agency) inspects animals on arrival at Tbilisi (TBS) or Kutaisi (KUT) airports.
 Georgia is one of the easier destinations in the Caucasus region.